-During FY2023-2024, Seminole County will foster and maintain affordable housing by continuing to fund and implement several housing programs with its CDBG and HOME allocations.
-Specifically, \$300,000 in CDBG funding will be used to implement the Minor Home Repair program, another \$136,068 will be used to implement the Public Facility Improvements County/Municipal Partners program with an additional \$89,627 to be used for project delivery costs associated with these programs.
-The HOME program is used solely for affordable housing activities and the FY2023-2024 HOME allocation of \$987,771 will be used for new construction homeownership units, infrastructure development and improvement, CHDO Set-Asides and administration of the HOME program.
-In some cases, the County will be directly funding rehabilitation activities using County procured contractors and maintaining beneficiary case files in house, and other times will use County approved CHDOs or non-profit housing providers to carry out the activities that foster and maintain affordable housing.
+During FY2024-2025, Seminole County will foster and maintain affordable housing by continuing to fund and implement several housing programs with its CDBG and HOME allocations.
+Specifically, \$713,281 CDBG funding will be used to implement the Neighborhood Improvement Project, which includes Homeowner-Rehabilitation and/or Demolition/Reconstruction program.
+An additional \$90,000 will be used for project delivery costs associated with these programs and the administration of the HOME TBRA Program.
+The HOME program is used solely for affordable housing activities and the FY2024-2025 HOME allocation of \$840,010 will be used for new construction homeownership units, infrastructure development and improvement, CHDO Set-Asides and administration of the HOME program.
+In some cases, the County will be directly funding rehabilitation activities using County procured contractors and maintaining beneficiary case files in house, and other times will use County approved CHDOs or nonprofit housing providers to carry out the activities that foster and maintain affordable housing.

 Additionally, Seminole County will foster affordable housing by encouraging the private sector to create housing units that will serve residents, including the most vulnerable, by adopting housing policies that incentivizing the development and preservation of affordable housing units.
+The Attainable Housing Strategic Plan will also be updated to address the current housing needs and the long term housing concerns.